maininformer/ransomware/readme.md

-TODO: Why is the `decrypt.sh` not working
+TODO: Not working:  encrypting the client private key using the server public key

 remember to run the `chmod`s